 Not all workers’ compensation claims go as swiftly as claimants hope.
 Some injured workers run into problems with their claims and have to seek resolution through the Georgia State Board of Workers’ Compensation (SBWC) hearing process.
 If a hearing is necessary, your attorney can help you submit the required forms, secure a hearing date (which is generally held within 60 days of the request), and help you prepare evidence to share with the administrative law judge (ALJ) that will preside over your case.

-The Bader Law Firm is available to answer any questions you may have about your benefits, an upcoming hearing, or how to handle denied claims in Savannah.
-Call the Bader Law Firm at 678-562-5595 and request a free legal consultation at your convenience.
+Bader Scott Injury Lawyers is available to answer any questions you may have about your benefits, an upcoming hearing, or how to handle denied claims in Savannah.
+Call Bader Scott Injury Lawyers at 678-562-5595 and request a free legal consultation at your convenience.

 Why would I need to request a hearing?